bolaft/bannerlord-retinues/docs/bugs.md

 # Bug Reports

 Thanks for helping improve Retinues!
-Please follow the steps below so we can reproduce and fix issues quickly.
+Please follow the steps below so I can reproduce and fix issues quickly.

 Before proceeding further, make sure your issue can't be solved by following the instructions in the [Troubleshooting](./troubleshooting.md) section.